 There’s no secret that the roads of Pennsylvania can be quite dangerous.
 With so many congested highways running through the Lehigh Valley area, accidents are commonplace.
 The area is a high-traffic zone for large trucks, also known as tractor-trailers.
-Here are some tips for protecting yourself on the road around large trucks.
+If you want to know how to stay safe around semi trucks, here are some tips for protecting yourself on the road around large trucks.

 Tailgating is something you should never do on the roads of Pennsylvania.
 This is especially important when driving near large trucks.
 Leave yourself plenty of room behind the truck in the event you need to stop suddenly.

 Have you been involved in an accident involving a truck in the Lehigh Valley?
-Check our website for more information about truck accidents and how you can protect your rights if you’ve suffered an injury or lost a loved one.
+Contact our Lehigh Valley truck accident attorney for more information today